gsa-oes/office-of-evaluation-sciences/pages/Connect/Events.md

 - June 15, 2021 from 12:00 to 1:30 PM EST

 ### Evaluation 101
-In partnership with the Office of Management and Budget’s Evidence Team, OES offered Evaluation 101, an introduction to evaluation for Federal staff.
-This workshop, conducted three times, served as an introduction to evaluation as a method to answer important questions, including what evaluation is, what questions it can and cannot answer, and how it can help agencies better understand their programs, policies, and operations.
+In partnership with the Office of Management and Budget’s Evidence Team, this workshop serves as an introduction to evaluation as a method to answer important questions, including what evaluation is, what questions it can and cannot answer, and how it can help agencies better understand their programs, policies, and operations.
 - July 8, 2021 from 9:00 to 10:30 AM EST

 ### When Existing Evidence Isn't Perfect: How to Use and Apply Imperfect Evidence